 There simple answer is yes, there are dangers.
 Having said that, the chances of you having a stroke chiropractic episode are so slight that you can to all intents ignore it.
 Depending on which research you read, about 1 per 6 million manipulations will cause a serious injury.

 I have given probably two hundred thousand cervical manipulations in my career without a serious mishap.
-Yet they do happen, and the wise chiropractor adjusts the upper cervical spine warily knowing well that's where angels fear to tread.
+Yet they do happen, and the wise chiropractor adjusts the upper neck warily knowing well that's where angels fear to tread.

 Nevertheless, research shows that seventy percent of vertigo is caused by loose crystals in the inner ear; neither drugs nor the chiropractic adjustment should be used in the first instance.

-The warning sign is a postive hallpark dix test; avoid adjusting that patient and the chances of stroke are even more remote.
+The warning sign is a positive hallpark dix test; avoid adjusting that patient and the chances of stroke are even more remote.

-Ever seen the kidney olympics on television?
+Have you ever seen the kidney Olympics on television?
 You'll quickly realise the dangers

 of swallowing bucket loads of pills for your headaches is far